 - Preheat oven to 425 degrees.
 Place tomato halves cut size down in a roasting pan.
 Add peppers, onions and garlic.
 Toss vegetables with olive oil and season with salt and pepper Transfer pan to oven and roast for an hour.

 - Remove pan from the oven and allow the vegetables to cool slightly.
 Using tongs, slip the skins off of the tomatoes.
-Transfer half the vegetables and any accumulated juices to a blender.
+Transfer half the vegetables and any accumulated juices to a blender, discarding any hard cores from the tomatoes as you go.
 Blend until smooth.
 Transfer to a large saucepan.
 Repeat with remaining vegetables.